open-mmlab/mmdetection/docs/en/2_new_data_model.md

 In this note, we give an example for converting the data into COCO format.

 **Note**: Datasets and metrics have been decoupled except CityScapes since MMDetection 3.0 .
-So users can evaluate on VOC dataset with COCO metric, or evaluate on VOC dataset with both VOC and COCO metrics.
+Therefore, uers can use any kind of evaluation metrics for any format of datasets during validation.
+For example: evaluate on COCO dataset with VOC metric, or evaluate on OpenImages dataset with both VOC and COCO metrics.

 ### COCO annotation format